msgpo/MicroG_Packs/README.md

 It contains an unofficial fork of MicroG (GMSCore, GSFProxy, Droidguard) (Compiled by MOVZX) with bumped version numbers so that apps don't complain about updating playstore.

 The things included in the Standard Edition zip are:
--MicroG (GMSCore, GSFProxy, Droidguard, Maps APIv1) -Google Play store (modded for IAPs by Setialpha) -UNLP backends (Dejá vu, LocalGSM, LocalWiFi, Mozilla, Nominatim) -FDroid with privileged extension
+- MicroG (GMSCore, GSFProxy, Droidguard, Maps APIv1)
+- Google Play store (modded for IAPs by Setialpha)
+- UNLP backends (Dejá vu, LocalGSM, LocalWiFi, Mozilla, Nominatim)
+- AuroraDroid
+- AuroraServices
--Swype libs for AOSP keyboard
+- Swype libs for AOSP keyboard
--Some Google DRM jars
+- Some Google DRM jars
--Google Sync adapters for KK to O
+- Google Sync adapters for KK to O
--Permission files for all of this
+- Permission files for all of this
--An addon.d file to backup/restore everything on a rom flash
+- An addon.d file to backup/restore everything on a rom flash

 The things included in the NoGoolag Edition zip are:
--MicroG (GMSCore, GSFProxy, Droidguard, Maps APIv1) -FakeStore
+- MicroG (GMSCore, GSFProxy, Droidguard, Maps APIv1)
--Aurora Store
--FDroid with privileged extension
+- FakeStore
+- AuroraStore
+- AuroraDroid
+- AuroraServices
--UNLP backends (Dejá vu, LocalGSM, LocalWiFi, Mozilla, Nominatim) -Permission files for all of this
+- UNLP backends (Dejá vu, LocalGSM, LocalWiFi, Mozilla, Nominatim)
+- Permission files for all of this
--An addon.d file to backup/restore everything on a rom flash
+- An addon.d file to backup/restore everything on a rom flash

 The things included in the UNLP Edition zip are:
--UNLP
+- UNLP
--UNLP backends (Dejá vu, LocalGSM, LocalWiFi, Mozilla, Nominatim) -Permission files for all of this
+- UNLP backends (Dejá vu, LocalGSM, LocalWiFi, Mozilla, Nominatim)
+- Permission files for all of this
--An addon.d file to backup/restore everything on a rom flash
+- An addon.d file to backup/restore everything on a rom flash

 The zip debloats 3 Google apps from your phone (GmsCore, GoogleServicesFramework, Phonesky and their MicroG counterparts) and 4 NLP providers.
 In Magisk mode, they won't be removed from system, and if you uninstall the pack, they'll come back.
 If you install in system, the debloated stuff will be stored in internal-storage/MinMicroG/Backup.
 WARNING: This zip does not and never will debloat anything else because that is the minimum coming in MicroG's way.
 I have had my own share of PTSD with debloating.
 I believe (through guesswork) that it should work even on flashes over gapped ROMs, but don't take my word for it.
 Debloat before you flash.